rolfjunior/Raspberry-Pi-Door-Lock/README.md

 Check if step 1 is necessary since it looks like the code uses only the pirc522 to read RFID tags.
 This step is for reading NFC tags, but I couldn't make it work and therefore is not necessary if you don't need to use NFC to unlock or lock the door.

+13.Edit /etc/rc.local.
+This will make VNC server to be prepared at boot for remote access

+	13.1 - sudo nano /etc/rc.local

+	13.2 - add the line at the end of the file	su - pi -c '/usr/bin/vncserver :1' &

 1. Folow the steps on this link http://www.instructables.com/id/Raspberry-Pi-3-Model-B-MIFARE-RC522-RFID-Tag-Readi/

 	1.1 - raspi-config  ...
 Use the interactive menu to enable the SPI Interface